 Here are resources and a reading list which will help guide you philosophically and practically in becoming a Somatica Sex Coach.
-If you are taking the Core Training for personal growth, read the required reading.
 If you are serious about making this your profession, read both the required and recommended reading.

 By Brené Brown

 With continued bravery and tenacity, Brene Brown takes us on another journey to help us face one of our most challenging human emotions, Shame.
 She helps us understand the difference in the ways that shame arises for men and women, and helps us learn the 4 steps to shame resilience so we can move beyond shame’s crippling repression to a more joyful, expressive and pleasurable life.

 Regardless of what relationship structure you or your clients want to have, Polysecure offers one of the most clear, concise, and non-judgmental explanations of attachment styles as well as a roadmap on how to deepen security in relationship.

 Coming Together is an in-depth exploration into what turns you on and why.
 Understanding these Core Desires is the key to overcoming sexless marriage, regaining the spark, and solving low desire and ED.
 Have the sex you’ve always fantasized about!

 Jack Morin presents a pleasure-focused, non-judgmental approach to understanding our deepest turn-ons and fantasies.
 Morin helps us all to uncover and understand our “core erotic theme”, one of the surest pathways we have found to deeply knowing exactly what you are looking for from sex and intimacy, from there you can learn how to communicate about it and share it with a partner or partners.